nx-lr/protea/readme.md

 /* A literal identifier is a string prefixed with @. */ let :"hello world" = "hello world!"

-/* 'let' is immutable and hoisted, but can be redeclared.
-The binding you refer to is the closest binding upward. */ let result = 0 let result = result + 2 let result = result + 2
+/* 'let' is mutable but can be redeclared.
+The binding you refer to is the closest binding upward. */ let result = 0 let result = result + 2 let result = result + 2 let result = result + 2

+/* 'const' is like 'let' but immutable. */ const result = result + 2

 /* 'val' bindings are also immutable, however they cannot be redeclared.
    They are only assigned constant expressions, like enum members. */